 1936 – Established City Planning Commission with seven members

 1961 - Community Planning Boards created (precursors to Community Boards)

 1975 – Uniform Land Use Review Procedure (ULURP) created with review by Community Boards at the beginning of the process and review and vote by Board of Estimate (BOE) at the end of the process.
 Citywide elected officials had a majority on BOE.

 1989 – Board of Estimate ruled unconstitutional.
 City Council replaces BOE at the end of ULURP.
-City Planning Commission (CPC) expanded to 13 members including appointees of Borough Presidents and Public Advocate.
-Mayor retains 1-commission member majority on CPC, appointing 7 of 13 members.
+City Planning Commission expanded to 13 members including appointees of Borough Presidents and Public Advocate.
+Mayor retains 1-commission member majority on City Planning Commission, appointing 7 of 13 members.

 New York City has been a pioneer in the development of urban planning in the United States; the nation's first comprehensive zoning resolution was enacted by the city in 1916.
 But it was not until 20 years later that New Yorkers voted to approve a new City Charter that established the City Planning Commission and gave it the responsibility to prepare plans and to draft and approve amendments to the Zoning Resolution.

 Shortly after the turn of the century, the drive to establish a permanent planning agency in New York City was led by two advocates of municipal reform, George McAneny and Edward M. Bassett.
 McAneny had been elected Manhattan Borough President in 1909; he was president of the City Club and chairman of its Committee on City Planning.
 Bassett, a lawyer and a former congressman, was appointed to the Public Service Commission in 1907 and played an important part in planning for the city's expanding subway system.